Nubia (DC Comics): Nubia

-After DC Rebirth and Infinite Frontier, Nubia was featured in a backup story in the series Future State: Immortal Wonder Woman.
+After DC Rebirth and Infinite Frontier, Nubia is featured in a backup story in the series Future State: Immortal Wonder Woman.
 This depicts Nubia in Man's World.
-After Future State and a new version of the Multiverse were created, this version of Nubia was reintroduced as an Amazonian champion tasked with guarding Doom's Doorway, a hellish portal on Themyscira.
-Nubia shortly became Queen of Amazons when Hippolyta returns to Man's World to represent Diana in the newest iteration of the Justice League.
-When Diana returned to the living, Diana officially blessed Nubia to share her title as Wonder Woman, in addition to her new role as Queen.
-While Nubia is no longer Diana's twin in a literal way, the two were both born on the same day and fostered a close sister-like relationship.
+After "Future State" and a new version of the Multiverse were created, this version of Nubia is reintroduced as an Amazonian champion tasked with guarding Doom's Doorway, a hellish portal on Themyscira.
+Nubia shortly becomes Queen of Amazons when Hippolyta returns to Man's World to represent Diana in the newest iteration of the Justice League.
+After returning to the living, Diana officially blesses Nubia to share her title as Wonder Woman, in addition to her new role as Queen.
+While Nubia is no longer Diana's twin in a literal way, the two were both born on the same day and fostered a close relationship.
 Nubia is also shown as having a romantic relationship with the Amazon blacksmith Io.